rupweb/jinda/README.md

 distributed fashion?

 Well here's another UNIX reinvention in Java: I just want a jar that can do everything everywhere but is very simple.
+In the UNIX tradition of do one thing and do it well, the jar is a collection of single requirements.
+Those requirements are:

-Client Actions (the filters): put, get, take, browse, listen
+Client requirements (the filters): put, get, take, browse, listen

-Server Actions (the forks): auto discovery, auto copy (distribute), auto heal
+Server requirements (the forks): auto discovery, auto copy (distribute itself), auto heal

 Performance (the speed): As if shared memory on the same server.
 Basically as if everything was on the same box.
-If the primary box goes down then everything auto heals to the secondary which creates another secondary.
+When the primary box goes down everything in the Jinda auto heals to the secondary which creates another secondary of itself on another box in the cluster.
 It's as if the Jinda becomes the JVM and forks itself.
+In other words the Jinda knows every Java process registered with it, which it auto replicates to a secondary.